-Red spoke, Racism is the false belief that a certain group of people are more superior than the other.
+Red spoke, Racism is the false belief that a certain group of people are more superior to the other.

 Lucky replied “Right, like we have to take our country into our own hands, just like Japan.”

-Andy spoke “Every where I have been to in life where my brother and sister black people are, I have never had an issue, I have been welcome inside their homes, although sadly to say, I had a bad experience in Ft.
-Worth Texas and that surprised me coming from where I have come from.
-It’s all in the eyes, all in the eyes- and Arlington, Texas at that time was a all loving place.”
-Andy looked at all the roofs of the shacks, and knew dang it, the U.S.A. wastes way to much roofing material, and what ever is left can be sent here.
+Andy spoke “Everywhere I have been to in life where my brother and sister black people are, I have never had an issue, I have been welcomed inside their homes, although sadly to say, I had a bad experience in Ft.
+Worth, Texas and that surprised me coming from where I have come from.
+It’s all in the eyes, all in the eyes- and Arlington, Texas at that time was a loving place.”
+Andy looked at all the roofs of the shacks, and knew dang it, the U.S.A. wastes way to much roofing material, and whatever is left can be sent here.

-Mathias laughs and says, “You may get thrown out of town.
+Mathias laughed and said, “You may get thrown out of town.
 South Africa is a human basket case.
 The most dangerous place for a black person to walk at midnight is Capetown, but no body dare says it.
-You criticize what you are safe from... unless you want to be a martyr like Faydah.”
+You criticize what you are safe from...
+Unless you want to be a martyr like Faydah.”

 Andy changed the subject, and said, “I used to want to be a pen dealer, with a mobile store, so I can set up shop anywhere.
 My favorite is Papermate, the infamous Flair pen.
 So what is yours?”